franciscorotea/Lamb-Wave-Dispersion/README.md

 The following parameters are optional:

-`save_img`: Number of rows in the subplot.
+`save_img`: Save the result image as png in the `results` folder.
 Defaults to False.
 `inplane_style`: A dictionary with [matplotlib kwargs](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) to modify the in-plane curves (to change color, linewidth, linestyle, etc.).
 `outofplane_style`: A dictionary with [matplotlib kwargs](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) to modify the out-of-plane curves (to change color, linewidth, linestyle, etc.).